Probely/farcaster-onprem-agent/README.md

 # Building from source

-Note: this option is not officially supported, and may require setting additional options to work on some environments.
+Note: this step is not required to run the Agent.
+It's only if you want to understand how the Agent and Installer are built.

 * Start by checking the code out from the repository: